MFT Comparison: Students Loans vs. Potential Salary after Graduation

 Thinking about what your student loan repayment schedule might consist of prior to enrollment in college is an admirable assessment to be making.
 Obviously the exact figures can only be calculated when the variable amounts are disclosed: tuition cost, rate of interest, months allotted for repayment etc.; and your financial aid advisor will be able to provide those specific numbers or at least a generalized estimate.
 That being said, there are many positive aspects to your particular academic pursuit which should serve to alleviate any fears you may have concerning student loans.

 #1.
 You are entering one of the fastest growing fields in the nation

-The United States Department of Labor (bls.gov) has estimated that when the MFT specialty is considered apart from the mental health category, the rate of growth between 2012 and 2022 will be nearly 3 times the average!
-The average rate of growth for all professions in the aggregate is 11%; the rate of growth for the MFT specialty is 31%!
+The US Bureau of Labor Statistics (BLS) has estimated that when the MFT specialty is considered apart from the mental health category, the rate of growth between 2021 and 2031 will be nearly 3 times the average!
+The average rate of growth for all professions in the aggregate is 5%.
+The rate of growth for the MFT specialty is 14%!

 A careful survey of the BLS site will further encourage you in terms of the preciseness with which growth is anticipated geographically as well as the approximations of salary potentials.

 Robert Ward M.A., MFT, took a leap of faith in pursuing his career as a marriage and family therapist.
 He had no savings, could not juggle a job along with academics, and he had a baby on the way.
 He managed the stress (both emotional and financial), persevered and now is a licensed counselor.

 “While I wouldn't recommend jumping in with both feet as I did (with a baby on the way); if it’s a choice between jumping in or not going for the degree—JUMP.
 There are always solutions for those who are working hard and have a strong career goal.
 I’m not going to say there weren't tough times, but there are tough times in life no matter what.
 Hang in, do what you have to do, things somehow take care of themselves.”